|< C Storage Class & Memory Functions | Main | C Run-Time 2 >| Site Index | Download |

 printf(mydrives);

-//Go to the next drive strings with one space
+// go to the next drive strings with one space

 ++mydrives[1];

-//Shift the bit masks binary
+// shift the bit masks binary to the right and repeat

 DriveMask >>= 1;